Articulations#

 Validation and finalization

-By default, finalize() validates that every joint belongs to an articulation and raises a ValueError if orphan joints are found.
+By default, finalize() raises a ValueError if any orphan joint is found.
+(Loop-closing joints pass this check — see Loop closure.)
 To proceed with orphan joints, skip this validation:

 model = builder.finalize(skip_validation_joints=True)